formkiq/docs.formkiq.com/docs/tutorials/ruleset.md

 ![Serverless Application Flow](./img/rulesets-workflow.png)

-This guide demonstrates how to use `Rulesets` and `Rules` to automatically put documents with different content-types into different `Queues`.
+This tutorial demonstrates how to use `Rulesets` and `Rules` to automatically place documents with different content types into different `Queues`.

-We will be:

-* Creating two document queues

-* Creating two workflows that place the document in one of the queues.

-* Creating a ruleset rule that will place documents in each queue based on the document's content-type
+## What You Will Build

+You will create two queues, create two workflows that route documents into those queues, create rules that match by content type, upload sample documents, and verify each document is routed to the expected queue.

 The code for the tutorial can be found on the [FormKiQ Github Tutorials](https://github.com/formkiq/tutorials/tree/master/java/ruleset)

-## What you’ll need
+## Before You Begin

 * A text editor or IDE - for example [IntelliJ IDEA](https://www.jetbrains.com/idea/download)